phillypro/Theme/README.md

 3. copy contents of snippet slider-home.liquid from previous theme to new theme
 3. copy contents of setup.js in assets folder...  from previous theme to new theme

+#Kill Switches (for protection)

+this code scrambled and placed in the jquery mobile base file at line 1732 will remove the body
 ```
   if(!find_link_by_href("http://digitalbrandz.com")) {
     document.body.innerHTML = "";